2sic/2sxc-ui/typings/readme.md

-# 2sxc TypeScript Typings 10.24.00
+# 2sxc TypeScript Typings

 This are the public typings for NMP, which should help you write type-safe code when working with 2sxc JavaScript APIs.

 Use this to create Angular, React, Vue etc. adaptors.

-We recommend to not use this API in the final SPAs and APPs, as the adapters should then provide an abstraction around this.

 Love from Switzerland,
 Daniel

+## Who this is for

+Basically anybody developing JavaScript for the CMS DNN together with 2sxc.

+## Installation

+`npm install "@2sic.com/2sxc-typings"`

+_Note that `@2sic/2sxc-typings` must be in quotes, because it has a dot in the full name_